c

 Phipps Pass View

-Stunning views to the Southeast from just a bit North of Phipps Pass.
+Looking to our Left hiking South we see stunning views to the Southeast opening up while we are still just a bit North of Phipps Pass.

-What we are seeing below is Maggies and Tallac Peaks composing the two prominent crests from the middle to the middle-right of the image.
+What we are seeing in the image below is the two crests of Maggies Peaks in the middle-Right of the image and Mount Tallac beyond, composing the three prominent crests from the middle to the middle-Right of the image.

 To our near left we see the rising granite ridge arm that cumulates in Peak 9195.
-Closer to us and out of view along this ridge sits the big wall pictured above.
-To our near right we can see the descending line of the ridgeline that drops off from Phipps Pass.
-Phipps Pass is actually a gap between the top of this ridge line to our Right and Phipps Peak.
+Closer to us and out of view along this ridge sits the big wall in the second and third pictures below.
+To our near right we can see the descending line of the ridgeline dropping off from Phipps Pass.
+Phipps Pass is actually a gap between the top of that ridge line to our Right and Phipps Peak.

-In the middle distance the Northwest end of Cascade Lake can be seen peeking out from behind the Northern end of Maggies Peaks two main peaks, Peak 8499.
+In the middle distance below the Northwest end of Cascade Lake is seen peeking out from behind the Northern end of Maggies Peaks two main peaks, Peak 8499.
 Freel Peak decorates the far distant Eastern horizon.
-Emerald Bay is hidden by the shoulder of Peak 9195.
+Emerald Bay is hidden by the shoulder of Peak 9195, out of sight hidden by the chunk of rock in the middle of the far-Left edge of the image below.
+Emerald Bay is back there!

-This view takes in the general terrain of the apron of land bending around the Southwestern shore of Lake Tahoe, and shows the layout of the Northeastern end of the Velma Lakes basin.
+This view to the Southeast takes in the general terrain of the apron of rock and forest bending around the Southwestern shore of Lake Tahoe (Tahoe is located to the Left, just out of the view of the image below), and the layout of the of the Velma Lakes basin.

 Maggies and Tallac Peaks, Cascade Lake from just North of Phipps Pass.

-Eagle Creek is flowing to the Northeast out of the basin into Lake Tahoe via Eagle Falls into Emerald Bay far below us.
-Eagle Creek drains this whole basin containing the Velma Lakes, as well as Fontanillis and Dicks Lakes.
+Eagle Creek is flowing through this gap to the Northeast (to our Left from Phipps Pass) out of the basin into Lake Tahoe via Eagle Lake by flowing over Eagle Falls into Emerald Bay far below, all out of our line of sight to the Left.
+Eagle Creek drains this whole basin containing the Velma Lakes, as well as Fontanillis and Dicks Lakes, with the exception of Middle Velma Lake, which drains West.
 We will hike past three of these lakes on our way up to Dicks Pass.

-Eagle Lake and the course of Eagle Creek lay almost directly in front of our position here, but far below us and out of view, being deeply nestled in between the base of the ridge arm descending to the Southeast from the near Left side of the image, and the base of the Northern face of Maggies Peaks Northern peak.
+Eagle Lake and the course of Eagle Creek lay almost directly in front of our position here, but far below us and out of view, being deeply nestled in between the base of the ridge arms descending to the Southeast below Phipps Pass, down to the point where it meets the base of the Northern face of Maggies Peaks Northern peak, which makes up the Southeastern side of the gap.

 Phipps Pass Posted